-On the topic of feeding, senetti are hungry plants need to be fed every two weeks with tomato or all-purpose feed.
-It’s important to check your senetti’s lowest flower for signs of greenfly or root rot.
-Flowers can go over when insects gather on them and it could be the cause of the collapse of the whole plant.
-Compost being too wet can cause root-rot, which can also lead to the plant collapsing.
+And periodically check in on them.
+Check the lowest flower on the plant for signs of greenfly or root rot.
+Flowers can go over when insects gather on them, potentially causing the collapse of the whole plant.
+Compost that’s too wet can cause root rot, which can also threaten the plant collapsing.

 Gardens really are our second nature.
 So if you’d like help with this, or anything else in your corner of second nature, please reach out to us on social media, or by email on firstname.lastname@example.org.
 If the question is quite specific, it’s really helpful to include a photo.
 We’d love to help.

 The Gardeners Multi-Purpose Compost offers the best planting conditions making it ideal for use all around the garden.